Prostate Surgery in Thailand Your guide to cost, top specialists & hospitals

 GreenLight Laser Vaporisation

 A high-powered laser vaporises obstructing prostate tissue through the urethra.
 Particularly suited to men on blood-thinning medication because the laser seals blood vessels as it works.
-Shorter catheter time and potentially same-day discharge compared with TURP.
+Shorter catheter time than TURP, though the published package still includes three nights in hospital.

 - Minimal bleeding, suitable for patients on anticoagulants